sun-data/interface-region-imaging-spectrograph/docs/index.rst

     # Isolate the angular position of each RGB point
     position = obs.inputs.position.mean(obs.axis_wavelength)

-    # Plot the result as an RGB image
+    # Display the result as an RGB movie
     with astropy.visualization.quantity_support():
         fig, ax = plt.subplots(
             ncols=2,